rbrecheisen/RbeesoftNginx/README.md

 and run everything.
 This should startup the nginx container but also pull the app images from DockerHub.

-Step 2 - Build a new app image, e.g., version 0.0.2, using the app project.
-Then add a new service to the nginx docker-compose called <app_name>-backend-new.
-It should refer to the new version image.
-You can leave the postgres database the same.
-To be able to access the new service using nginx, you need to update nginx.conf as well and add a new server block for the new service.
-Problem is that the <app_name>.rbeesoft-apps.nl domain name points to the new service right away.
-We don't want that.
-How do we deal with that?
+Step 2
+- Build a new app image, e.g., version 0.0.2, using the app project
+- Add a test service for the app to the nginx docker-compose.
+It should refer to the new image version.
+The test service uses the same postgres service.
+- Add a test upstream and server block to nginx.conf which refers to the subdomain test.rbeesoft-apps.nl
+- When new app version works correctly, update original app service in the nginx docker-compose to point to the new image version.
+Optionally, delete the "test" service from docker-compose